28 Things Not to Miss in San Francisco | San Francisco Travel

 Delve Into Chinatown

-The entrance to Chinatown at Grant Avenue and Bush Street is called the Dragon's Gate.
+The entrance to Chinatown at Grant Avenue and Bush Street is called the Dragon Gate.
 Inside are 24 blocks of hustle and bustle, most of it along Grant Avenue, the oldest street in San Francisco.
 This city within a city is best explored on foot.
 Exotic shops, renowned restaurants, food markets, temples and small museums are all found within its boundaries.
 Visitors can buy traditional remedies from herb shops, relax and enjoy a dim sum lunch, or witness the making of fortune cookies.

-Dine at Incredible Restaurants
+Dine at San Francisco’s Best Restaurants

 Dining in San Francisco is an attraction in itself.
 Known as one of America’s best restaurant cities, San Francisco chefs excel at combining the freshest local ingredients, authentic international flavors and a touch of creative genius.
 Choose your cuisine: Chinese, Japanese, French, Italian, Spanish, Moroccan, Indian, Malaysian, Mexican, Greek, Russian or a combination of any or all of these influences.

 Nightlife in San Francisco is a constantly changing scene.
 From cocktails in Union Square to the club scene in SoMa, there are neighborhoods for all types of nightlife.
 For a different spin on nightlife, a number of museums host 21-and-up events that invite visitors to sip and see special exhibits.
-Don't leave without catching a drag show at the legendary Oasis.

 A visit to San Francisco would not be complete without a cultural experience.
 The city is home to internationally recognized symphony, opera and ballet companies.
 Many playwrights introduce their works in San Francisco, and avant-garde theatre and dance companies dot the city.